Suez Canal: 2021 obstruction

+2023 grounding

+On 25 May 2023, a Hong Kong-flagged cargo ship, MV Xin Hai Tong 23, was grounded near the southern end of the canal, but it was refloated by tugboats in less than a day.

 Layout and operation

 When built, the canal was 164 km long and 8 m deep.
 After several enlargements, it is 193.30 km long, 24 m deep and 205 m wide.
 It consists of the northern access channel of 22 km, the canal itself of 162.25 km and the southern access channel of 9 km.

 The so-called New Suez Canal, functional since 6 August 2015, currently has a new parallel canal in the middle part, with its length over 35 km.
 The current parameters of the Suez Canal, including both individual canals of the parallel section are: depth 23 to 24 m and width at least 205 to 225 m (that width measured at 11 m of depth).

 Capacity

 The canal allows passage of ships up to 20 m draft or 240,000 deadweight tons and up to a height of 68 m above water level and a maximum beam of 77.5 m under certain conditions.
 The canal can handle more traffic and larger ships than the Panama Canal, as Suezmax dimensions are greater than both Panamax and New Panamax.
 Some supertankers are too large to traverse the canal.
 Others can offload part of their cargo onto a canal-owned ship to reduce their draft, transit, and reload at the other end of the canal.
 On 15 April 2021 Egyptian authorities announced that they would widen the southern section of the Suez Canal to improve the efficiency of the canal.
 The plan mainly covers about 30 km from Suez to the Great Bitter Lake.
 It will be widened by 40 m and the maximum depth will be increased from about 20 m to about 22 m.